Search the Site

 You might find it useful to share the following resources with local patients and carers:

-If you, or a person you care for, needs an eye test but is unable to visit a high street practice unaccompanied - e.g. because of a mental, physical or learning disability - you can have the test in your own home.
+If you, or a person you care for, needs an eye test but is unable to visit a high street practice - e.g. because of a mental, physical or learning disability - you can have the test in your own home.

 You can find more information in this: Guide to sight tests at home.